What orders can the tribunal make

 - Review of Voluntary Patients - A voluntary patient is a person who voluntarily remains in a mental health facility for treatment, care or observation, or a person who is admitted under section 7 of the Mental Health Act 2007 as a voluntary patient by his or her guardian.
 Voluntary patients are generally in hospital as they can benefit from inpatient care.

-The Tribunal must review a voluntary patient who remains in a mental health facility at least once every 12 months.
+The Tribunal must review a voluntary patient who remains in a mental health facility (in an involuntary or voluntary capacity) for a continuous period of more than 12 months, at least once every 12 months.
 The Medical Superintendent of the mental health facility must notify the Tribunal of the name of any voluntary patient of the hospital whose case the Tribunal is required to review.

 People who have been voluntarily living in and cared for in psychiatric hospitals for long periods of time are also reviewed by the Tribunal as voluntary patients.